isomerpages/moe-pasirrissec/_about-us/School Magazines/Retrospect 2025.md

 <a href="https://go.gov.sg/retrospect2025"><img src="/images/About%20Us/PRSS_Retrospect_2025.jpg"></a>

-Click on the cover or scan the QR code to access the online version of the school magazine.
+Please click on the cover or scan the QR code to access the online version of the school magazine.
 ![](/images/About%20Us/https___go_gov_sg_retrospect2025.png)